JelindoGames/UnityVisualScriptingTutorials/Tutorials/5_NestingGraphs.md

 Then, in the second and third for loops, we'd simply change "Last" to 50 and 30.

-But this is very wasteful.
+This is clearly wasteful, though.
 Why duplicate logic when you can put it all in one place for reuse?

 A better alternative would be to create a subgraph.
 How can we do that?